DinoChiesa/ApiLoadGen/README.md

 - Currently the loadgen server allows outbound calls within a job to specify a variable X-Forwarded-For header.
 The load distribution is always based on population distribution.
 This works, but  there should be a way to allow different distributions for XFF.
 - it is not possible to change the logging verbosity in the loadgen server.
 - loadgen jobs do not handle xml requests or responses, or anything non-JSON.
 This is probably a low priority bug.
-- embedding more than one template in a URL path, is not supported.
 - it is not supported to have a specific request target a domain name different than is specified in the job defn defaults